Blog

 1. Go to Settings > Accounts > Your Information.

-2. If you see a login error, click Repair or Log in again.
+2. If you see a login error, click " Fix " or " Log in again."

 8. Verifying system activation (Windows 10 and 11)

-Although error 0x800704CF itself does not necessarily relate to activation, it sometimes appears in this context, especially when communication with the server is not working properly.
+Although error 0x800704CF itself isn't necessarily related to activation, it sometimes appears in that context, especially when communication with the server isn't working properly.

 Steps: